ryanmcnally93/ascension/README.md

 ### Unfixed Bugs

 1).
 I need to create a check as an order goes through to ensure that in the time it has taken for someone to book a session, somebody else hasn't already booked the same product, date and time.
 At the moment if two users book at the same time, they will have the same session!

+2).
+By default if a user clicks on a date that is already in their cart, the sessions in their cart should also be disabled.
+We do have a block in place for after the form is submitted but for ease of use it should really be greyed out.

 ### Responsive Design